BBQ Pulled Pork Sliders

 • King’s Hawaiian Rolls – King’s Hawaiian Rolls are the gold standard for a reason.

-• Pulled pork – Make pulled pork in the slow cooker ahead of time for easy re-heating.
+• Pulled pork – Make pulled pork in the slow cooker ahead of time for easy re-heating, or use your favorite store-bought option.

-Once you have your ingredients, including the prepared pulled pork, you can easily make these game day sliders in just a few steps.
-Here’s how:
+Once you have your ingredients, including the prepared pulled pork, these game day sliders come together in just a few easy steps.

-1. Make caramelized onions – Caramelize the onions in a large frying pan until they’re a deep brown (check out our tips on how to caramelize onions here if you’re new to this!).
+1. Make caramelized onions – Caramelize the onions in a large frying pan until they’re a rich brown (check out our tips on how to caramelize onions here if you haven’t made them before!).

 2. Prep the rolls – Slice the Hawaiian rolls in half horizontally, leaving the rolls attached to one another.
 Separate the top half from the bottom half, placing both halves cut side up on a large baking sheet.

-3. Place the cheese – Lay the cheese slices over the top half of the rolls in an even layer.
-You should be able to use about 4 standard slices to cover 12 Hawaiian rolls.
+3. Add the cheese – Lay the cheese slices over the top half of the rolls in an even layer.
+You should be able to use about 4 to 6 standard slices to cover 12 Hawaiian rolls.

 4. Bake the rolls – Bake until they’re lightly toasted and the cheese is melty.